 Though they have an awkward gait on land, Brown Pelicans are strong swimmers and masterful fliers.
 They fly to and from their fishing grounds in V-formations or lines just above the water’s surface.
 They and the closely related Peruvian Pelican are the only pelican species to perform spectacular head-first dives (typically ending in a huge splash visible from far away) to trap fish.
 Pelicans usually forage during the day, but may feed at night during a full moon.
 Before swallowing their prey they drain the water from their pouches, while gulls or terns often try to steal fish right out of their beaks.
 Highly social all year, pelicans breed in colonies of up to several thousand pairs—usually on small islands where they are free from terrestrial predators.
 The male defends a nest site and nearby perches for up to 3 weeks until he attracts a mate, and the pair is monogamous throughout the breeding season.
 The parents incubate their eggs with their feet.
 If disturbed suddenly they fly hastily, sometimes crushing their eggs.
 Pelicans regurgitate predigested fish onto the nest floor for their nestlings, later switching to whole fish once the young are big enough.
 The young can fly and fend for themselves after 3 months, but take 3–5 years of age to reach sexual maturity.
 Back to top

-After precipitous declines, Brown Pelican populations have stabilized thanks to conservation efforts, and populations slowly increased between 1966 and 2015, according to the North American Bird Breeding Survey.
-The Waterbird Conservation for the Americas estimates 191,600-193,700 breeding birds on the continent, and lists the species as a Species of Moderate Concern.
-The species rates a 10 out of 20 on the Continental Concern Score, and are not on the 2016 State of North America's Birds' Watch List.
+After precipitous declines, Brown Pelican populations stabilized thanks to conservation efforts, and populations have slowly increased between 1966 and 2019, according to the North American Bird Breeding Survey.
+Partners in Flight estimates the global breeding population at 370,000 and rates them 10 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 Brown Pelicans are a living symbol of how successful wildlife conservation can be.
 They nearly disappeared from North America between the late 1950s and early 1970s because of pesticides entering the food chain.
 The pesticide endrin killed pelicans outright, while DDT contamination led to thin-shelled eggs that broke under the weight of the parents.
 In 1970, Brown Pelicans were federally listed as endangered.
 The plight of pelicans and other species led to a ban on DDT in 1972 and a reduction in endrin use, allowing pelican numbers to rise.
 By 1985, numbers along the Atlantic and eastern Gulf coasts had recovered enough to delist those populations.
 Though the Brown Pelican is Louisiana’s state bird, they had to be reintroduced to that state in a program that lasted from 1968 to 1980.
 The species reached pre-pesticide numbers by the late 1990s and was fully delisted in 2009, less than a year before the Deepwater Horizon oil spill threatened Gulf Coast populations anew.
 Their populations continue their overall strong increases since the 1960s, though pelicans still face human-caused threats.
 Since they breed, roost, and forage near shipping channels, they are highly susceptible to oil spills.
 Disturbance from human activity in their coastal nesting habitats can cause problems, as panicked pelicans often abandon or accidentally destroy their nests.
-Hunting was a major cause of death in the early twentieth century, and people still hunt adults and collect eggs on Latin American and Caribbean coasts (and occasionally in the United States, though these birds are protected by the Migratory Bird Treaty Act).
-Abandoned fishing line also threatens this species along with many marine animals.
+In the early twentieth century, hunting was a major cause of death and people still hunt adults and collect eggs on Latin American and Caribbean coasts (and occasionally in the United States, even though these birds are protected by the Migratory Bird Treaty Act).
+Abandoned fishing line also threatens Brown Pelicans, along with many marine animals.
 It has been estimated that more than 700 adult and immature pelicans die each year in Florida alone from entanglement in sport-fishing gear.Back to top

 Harrison, P. (1985a).
 Seabirds of the world: an identification guide.
 UK: Beckenham.